On September 22nd, Londoners got a big shock. Uber, a car service that 3.5 million of them use (and 40,000 of them work for), could be no more.

 The cabbie vs Uber driver standoff

-One of the major headaches of big new tech companies for governments is that all the people who work for firms that do the same thing the new company does, but less efficiently, often expect governments to step in and help protect their jobs.
+These big new tech companies cause some major headaches for governments.
+Including the fact that all the people who work for firms that do the same thing the new company does, but less efficiently, often expect governments to step in and help protect their jobs.
 In the case of Uber, we're talking Uber drivers vs. traditional taxi drivers.

 Now, there are a lot of reasons why cab drivers hate Uber drivers.
 They create more competition for customers, they charge a lot less than a cab driver ever could and in a lot of places around the world they’ve managed to skirt the pretty stringent rules that other drivers have to abide by to be allowed on the road in the first place.